Confidence-Maduakolam/Global-Superstore/README.md

 The most valuable customers as shown in the image are:

-- Tamara Chand, who has generated a total profit of 8.4K.
+- Tamara Chand, who has generated a total profit of 8.4K, product purchased is Camon image class 2200 Advanced copier.

-- Raymond Buch, who has generated a total profit of 6.7K.
+- Raymond Buch, who has generated a total profit of 6.7KP,product purchased is Camon image class 2200 Advanced copier.
-The specific products they purchase are not detailed in the image for these customers.

 ### SQL ANALYSIS
  - Question 5a) Which city is the least profitable (in terms of average profit) in the United States?
 For this analysis, discard the cities with less than 10 orders.